comworkio/comwork-cloud-wiki/terms.md

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in operating our site, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.

-## What are the 3rd parties used by CwCloud?
+## What are the 3rd parties used by CWCloud?

 Our front page is using static assets from the outside.
 Those are coming from [stripe](https://stripe.com) in order to provide graphical component that allows you to record easily payment methods and process payment only if you want and [font-awesome](https://fontawesome.com) for UI icons and fonts.